๐Ÿ‘”Principles of Management

 • Slower decision-making as information travels up and down the chain; struggles to adapt quickly to market disruptions

-Compare: Functional vs. Hierarchical—both emphasize control and clear authority, but functional organizes horizontally by expertise while hierarchical emphasizes vertical layers of command.
-An FRQ might ask you to explain why a company could be both functional AND hierarchical simultaneously (hint: most traditional corporations are).
+Compare: Functional vs. Hierarchical: both emphasize control and clear authority, but functional organizes horizontally by expertise while hierarchical emphasizes vertical layers of command.
+An FRQ might ask you to explain why a company could be both functional AND hierarchical simultaneously.
+Most traditional corporations are exactly this: functional departments stacked within a multi-layered hierarchy.

 Structures Built for Market Responsiveness